 Just how does it reveal its secrets?

-The key to it all is the boat's centre of gravity, it's centre of bouyancy and the distance between them, which changes as the boat heels to the wind.
+The key to it all is the boat's centre of gravity, its centre of buoyancy - and the changing distance between them as the boat heels to the wind.

 The Gz curve illustrates the relationship between the three key factors that determine the boat's static stability:~